Skip to main content

 Factor Repair Your Water Heater Replace Your Water Heater

-Water Heater Age Under 8 years old Over 10 years old
+Water heater age (Phoenix) Under 8 years old Over 10 years old (or 8+ with no maintenance)

-Repair Cost Less than 50% of replacement More than 50% of replacement
+Repair vs replacement cost Repair under 50% of replacement cost Repair over 50% of replacement cost

 Detailed Breakdown